hsu-aut/fpb-owl-mapper/README.md

 FPB-OWL-Mapper can automatically transform a JSON FPB model into that FPB ontology.

+## Requirements
+Node.js is required.
+Make sure to download it from [nodejs.org](https://nodejs.org/en/download/) and install it on your machine.

 ## Usage
 FPB-OWL-Mapper can be used both as a CLI and by importing it into one of your projects